andrewgormley/bakedco/site/content/privacy-policy.md

 ### Who we are

-Baked Creative Limited (we, us, our) is a company registered in England and Wales under company number 12099792 and our registered office address is 8 Bridge Road, Shaldon, Teignmouth, Devon, England, TQ14 0DD.
+Baked Creative Limited (we, us, our) is a company registered in England and Wales under company number 12099792 and our registered office address is C/O Smooth Accounting Limited, Building 1000 Lakeside North Harbour, Western Road, Portsmouth, United Kingdom, PO6 3EN.

 You can get in touch with our data protection officer by writing to The Data Protection Officer at our address above or email hello@bakedcreative.co.